Willicious/SuperLemmix_Player/Readme.txt

 SuperLemmix

-by WillLem
+by William James
-based on by Namida Verasche and Stephan Neupert, based on Lemmix by Eric Langedijk, inspired by Lemmings by DMA.
+based on NeoLemmix by Namida Verasche and Stephan Neupert, itself based on Lemmix by Eric Langedijk, inspired by Lemmings by DMA Design.

 The main branch is "new-master", which gives users access to most data files allowing them to easily mod their copy of the game.